ddsky/big-book-api-clients/ruby/docs/DefaultApi.md

   oclc: '864418200', # String | Only the book matching the OCLC will be returned
   sort: 'rating', # String | The sorting criteria (publish-date or rating).
   sort_direction: 'DESC', # String | Whether to sort ascending or descending (ASC or DESC).
+  group_results: false, # Boolean | Whether to group similar editions of the same book.
   offset: 0, # Float | The number of books to skip in range [0,1000]
   number: 10 # Float | The number of books to return in range [1,100] }